angulardart-community/website/content/en/docs/advanced/security/index.md

   post](https://security.googleblog.com/2011/05/website-security-for-webmasters.html).

 //- end of block http
-{% endcomment %}
+!-->

 ## Auditing Angular apps  {#code-review}

-Angular apps must follow the same security principles as regular web apps, and must be audited as such.
+Although Angular apps have sanitization enabled by the default which eliminates a lot of security threats, Angular apps should still follow the same security principles as regular web apps, and must be audited as such.
 Angular-specific APIs that should be audited in a security review, such as the [_bypassSecurityTrust_](#bypass-security-apis) methods, are marked in the documentation as security sensitive.